What do Governors do?

 1 staff governor | The staff governor is elected by the school staff.
 They cease to hold office when they cease to work at the school. | Karen Horton |

-Acting Headteacher | The headteacher is a member of the Governing Body by virtue of |
+Headteacher | The headteacher is a member of the Governing Body by virtue of |

 1 local authority governor | The local authority governor is nominated by the local authority but appointed by the Governing Body. | Anthony Pinkham |